John Donald (jewellery designer): Crowns, shadows and the concern for texture

-One of John Donald's signature techniques is the striking drum or crown mount.
+One of John Donald's signature techniques was the striking drum or crown mount.
 Framed by a protective basket of textured gold, gems are set at the end of tiny rods to form glittering openwork constellations.
 He has modestly said that the method was developed as a way round his lack of conventional skills, however fixing the narrow rods into their tiny screw-holes requires a high level of technical expertise.
 The mounts are wholly unique and allow a delicacy of setting almost impossible with more traditional designs.

 The drums themselves reveal other John Donald trademarks: textured 'nugget flakes' and 'wavy rods'.
 Continuing his experiments with immersing molten metal in water, the young jeweller discovered he could use this process to produce small flakes whose nugget-like surface gave the gold an almost organic appearance.
 These could be used in a variety of forms, but they were especially effective when combined with the sinuous shapes of melted gold rod.
 Melting was also used to give other gold elements a fluid feel, especially in the "nugget-edged' apertures which appear in some of his most spectacular jewellery.

 All these methods highlight John Donald's deep preoccupation with the effects of texture of light.
 Like many of his contemporaries, he rejected the monotony of traditional polished surfaces.
 Instead his work contrasts the glow of uneven metal with highly polished sheens and dazzling gemstones, the shadows cast by his three dimensional forms adding an extra element of drama.